agentlang-ai/agentlang-docs/docs/concepts/declarative-dataflow.md

 ## Destructuring

 Some dataflow patterns return a collection of entity instances as the result of evaluation (e.g., queries).
 However, only a subset of the result set (first, or first n, or second, or last, or last n, etc) might be relevant for future dataflow patterns.
-To enable this, Dataflow patterns support destructuring the results - with this capability, the subset of the result set that is of interest can be assigned an alias and future patterns reference the subset by simply using the alias.
+To enable this, Dataflow patterns support destructuring on results - with this capability, the subset of the result set that is of interest can be assigned an alias and future patterns reference the subset by simply using the alias.